 Once the alkali-silica reaction kindles within concrete—triggered by the collision of alkali, silica, moisture, and unconverted calcium hydroxide (a deleterious byproduct spawned by the Portland cement+ water hydration reaction)—it cannot be stopped.
 Failure is imminent.

 The solution?
 Mitigate ASR in the concrete mix design.

 The ASR Train Wreck Explained

 Researchers have defined a causal triangle that sets off the chemical ASR train wreck within concrete.
-The merger of water, Portland cement, and reactive aggregate generate the four essential ingredients of expansive ASR gel—alkalis, silica, free calcium hydroxide (CH), and moisture.
+The stew of water, Portland cement, and reactive aggregate generate the four essential ingredients of expansive ASR gel—alkalis, silica, free calcium hydroxide (CH), and moisture.
 Starving the concrete of one of those components can effectively flatline ASR.

 Simple Explanation: the alkali compounds within Portland cement react with the silica in the aggregate forming a chemical compound with a thirsty affinity for water.
-As water is absorbed, the resulting gel swells, cracking both concrete and aggregate, opening the concrete to further attack from outside elements— sulfates and chlorides, marine salts, and freeze-thaw— which accelerate the death-march of the structure.
+As water is absorbed, the resulting gel swells, cracking both concrete and aggregate, opening the concrete to further attack from outside elements—sulfates and chlorides, marine salts, and freeze-thaw—which accelerate the death-march of the structure.